 Course rules for F6L Graduate Diploma of Music (Specialisation)

-1 [i] In these Specifications 'Faculty' means the Faculty of Arts acting on the advice of the Faculty's Teaching and Learning Committee.
+1 [i] In these Specifications 'College' means the College of Arts, Law and Education acting on the advice of the College's Teaching and Learning Committee.

-[ii] The Faculty may accept as a candidate for the award of Graduate Diploma of Music (Specialization) any of the following:
+[ii] The College may accept as a candidate for the award of Graduate Diploma of Music (Specialisation) any of the following:

 (a) an applicant who has qualified for admission to a bachelor degree in Music in the University of Tasmania;